-\ Copayment types: Regular = Based on FPL, number of children in care, and number of authorized hours, used for all children who do not qualify for one of the following reduced copayment types.
-Kinship = \$0, used for children in court-ordered placement with a relative.
-Non Court Ordered Kinship = Based on 65% FPL, used for children being cared for by a relative who does not have a court order for their placement.
-Foster = \$0, used for children of teen parents participating in the Learnfare program.
-W-2 Employed = Based on 65% FPL, used for children of teen parents participating in the Learnfare program.
-W-2 Employed = Based on 65% FPL, used for children of teen parents participating up to use attempt who are attending high school.
+Copayment types: Regular = Based on FPL, number of children in care, and number of authorized hours; used for all children who do not qualify for one of the following reduced copayment types.
+Kinship = 30, used for children in court-ordered placement with a relative.
+Non Court Ordered Kinship = 80, ed for children of the place with a foster family, subsidized guardian, or interim caretaker.
+Learnfare = 30, used for children of teen placed with a foster family, subsidized guardian, or interim caretaker.
+Learnfare = 30, used for children of teen parents participating in the Learnfare portare.
+W-2 Employed = Based on 65% FPL, used for children of former W-2 participants starting unsubsidized employment during the eligibility period.
+Teen High School = Based on 65% FPL, used for children of teen parents who are attending high school.
 The monthly copayment is based upon the monthly subsidized hours of child care for the assistance group.
 Monthly hours are rounded up to the nearest whole hour when determining the copayment.
-Effective: February 1, 2021
+Effective: February 1, 2022